|

 Both mass and charge density maps can be created.
 The output is a 3D density

-file in Situs format that can be visualized with VMD (we recommend VMD version 1.7) or converted to other formats.
+file in Situs format that can be visualized with VMD or converted to other map formats using Situs.

 Usage